 A podcast featuring MMF Asst.
 Director, Gwyneth Michel, at the organ.

-A very fine listing of organs and their history may be found at: davidtannenberg.com
+A very fine listing of organs and their history (by Philip T. D. Cooper, organist and organ historian) may be found at: davidtannenberg.com

 SALEM, North Carolina

 Historic Winston-Salem, NC is home to two restored 18th century American-made organs by David Tannenberg.
 Beginning with Bethabara (1753), the Moravians settled a tract of land in North Carolina, named it Wachovia, and proceeded to build the towns of Bethania (1759), and Salem (1766).
 The first pipe organ arrived in 1762.

 EXCERPT from Old Salem Museums & Gardens website:

 The completion of the restoration of the largest surviving pipe organ built by David Tannenberg was a fifteen-year project for Old Salem Museums & Gardens and a nearly one-hundred-year odyssey if one considers the first step of the restoration was the careful storage of the organ when it was removed from Home Moravian Church in 1910.
 Even though Old Salem Museums restored the organ and provided a new home for it in the Old Salem Visitor Center, the organ is still owned by Home Moravian Church.

 As William Armstrong wrote in his fine essay In Splendid Service: The Restoration of David Tannenberg’s Home Moravian Church Organ (Old Salem Museums & Gardens, 2004):